-In each of these levels of power faith communities have access to a wide range of spiritual and social structures.
-These may be catechists, women's groups, men's groups, youth groups, mothers' groups, local congregations, pastoral councils, priests, nuns, lay leaders, seminarians, theologians, Bishops, Archbishops and Bishops' Conferences to name a few.
-SASA!
-Faith's model of the Christian circles of influence is an example of what an ecological model looks like in a Christian context (see Figure 3).
+Source: DFID PPA Learning Partnership Gender Group Theory of Change 2015: The different realms of power social structures.
+These may be catechists, women's groups, men's groups, youth groups, mother's groups, local congregations, pastoral councils, priests, nuns, lay leaders, seminarians, theologians, Bishops, Archbishops and Bishops' Conferences to name.
+SASA Faith's model of the Christian circles of influence is an example of what an ecological model looks like in a Christian context (see Figure 3 following page).
 The model depicts the key faith actors and structures within each circle of influence.